Job Execution Priority¶

 - eligible time

-Queue priority is priority of queue where job is queued before execution.
+Queue priority is the priority of the queue in which the job is waiting prior to execution.

 Queue priority has the biggest impact on job execution priority.
-Execution priority of jobs in higher priority queues is always greater than execution priority of jobs in lower priority queues.
-Other properties of job used for determining job execution priority (fair-share priority, eligible time) cannot compete with queue priority.
+The execution priority of jobs in higher priority queues is always greater than the execution priority of jobs in lower priority queues.
+Other properties of jobs used for determining the job execution priority (fair-share priority, eligible time) cannot compete with queue priority.

 Queue priorities can be seen at https://extranet.it4i.cz/anselm/queues

-Fair-share priority is priority calculated on recent usage of resources.
-Fair-share priority is calculated per project, all members of project share same fair-share priority.
-Projects with higher recent usage have lower fair-share priority than projects with lower or none recent usage.
+Fair-share priority is priority calculated on the basis of recent usage of resources.
+Fair-share priority is calculated per project, all members of a project sharing the same fair-share priority.
+Projects with higher recent usage have a lower fair-share priority than projects with lower or no recent usage.